Atari Anniversary Edition: Features

-The Dreamcast version of the game is its own title, and features the same games as the Windows version.
-It was only released in North America.

-PlayStation

-The PlayStation version was released as Atari Anniversary Edition Redux, and is similar to the Dreamcast version but has a slightly altered game list, with Millipede and Crystal Castles replaced with Black Widow and Space Duel.

-Game Boy Advance

-The Game Boy Advance version was the first arcade compilation title released for the system, and was released under the title of Atari Anniversary Advance.
+The Game Boy Advance version was released under the title of Atari Anniversary Advance.
 This version contains the same games as Volume 1 of Atari Arcade Hits, but Pong is replaced with Battlezone.
 It also includes an after-market level replacement hack of Tempest titled "Tempest Tubes", as well as a "Trivia Challenge", which consists of questions about Atari and its 1980s video games.